 Needless to say, the content-first approach comes with an array of benefits that would surely boost the overall vision of your design.
 Here are a few pros for a quick look:

-With the adoption of content-first design, you need not ask your writer or client for cutting down extra lines just because the written text would overflow the already approved design.
+With the adoption of a content-first design, you need not ask your writer or client for cutting down extra lines just because the written text would overflow the already approved design.
 This further means that your writer won’t need to cut down his/her creativity.

 Design-first web development leads to clashes between the stories narrated on the site.
 Besides, it leads to clashes between the team members because the content creator interprets the vision in some way and the designers in some other way.